Welcome to Personality Central

 As children, ENFPs will develop the Extraverted Intuition function.
 They will be most fascinated by stories that stretch their imagination and will often ask their parents to repeat fairy tales or myths to them.

 They are usually very insightful children with a quick understanding of concepts and ideas that are presented to them.
 They are easily excitable by new things and people and will drop everything when something new catches their eye.

 If they have not properly developed this function in their youth, they may grow up to be stubborn and narrow-minded, not accepting of other’s points of views.

 During puberty, ENFPs will start developing the auxiliary function, Introverted Feeling.
-This is an important time as they begin to learn to interact and relate with others around them in a sensitive and encouraging manner.
+This is an important time as they begin to learn to interact and relate to others around them sensitively and encouragingly.

-It is also in this time that they begin to consider and reflect on their values and what is important to them, and they may become crusaders for causes they believe in.
+It is also at this time that they begin to consider and reflect on their values and what is important to them, and they may become crusaders for causes they believe in.

-Assuming an environment supportive to their development, most ENFPs would have developed Extraverted Intuition and Introverted Feeling by 20 years old or so.
+Assuming an environment supportive of their development, most ENFPs would have developed Extraverted Intuition and Introverted Feeling by 20 years old or so.